-The national and international laws that affect seasteads can be complex.
+The explosive growth of economies like Hong Kong and Singapore has shown that people and capital are attracted to societies with good legal environments.Therefore, the goals of our law and politics research program are to define what makes for a good legal regime, and identify the obstacles to creating the kind of regime that will allow seasteads to thrive.The national and international laws that affect seasteads can be complex.
 Which laws apply depends on the citizenship of the seastead residents, the location of the seastead, the country under which the seastead is “flagged,” and the interpretation of international maritime treaties, to name a few of the complicating factors.

 This complexity introduces a great deal of uncertainty into any attempt to seastead.
 Investors and entrepreneurs will want to know what conditions might lead existing governments to interfere with a seastead’s internal affairs.
 What legal considerations give rise to unique business opportunities?
 What laws and taxes apply to seastead residents?

 To answer these questions, our law and politics research program investigates existing laws as they might apply to seasteads, internal governance strategies for seasteads themselves (constitutions, courts and police forces), and the legal opportunities and risks involved in operating a seastead.

 Our current focus is on the resolving issues that are critical to the success of early seasteads, though we also address some longer term legal issues, such as how seasteads can achieve sovereignty.

 Under what conditions will countries interfere with a seastead’s internal affairs?